Even when the end of the Covid-19 pandemic is in sight, there are still a few realities the Church must face for the days ahead.

 Even if you spent your entire Saturday going from place to place, you might never have the opportunity to shake thousands of people’s hands in your community.

 But online, you can reach thousands of people and introduce them to your church.
-When your church a digital strategy, you have a plan to reach an audience that might’ve never inquired about your church before.
+When your church has a digital strategy, you have a plan to reach an audience that might’ve never inquired about your church before.
 And you’ll be able to communicate with them directly and succinctly through social media, video, and more.

 #3 – Digital ministry meets people where they are.